20 Photos That Will Make You Want Bronde Hair Now

 Okay, so putting “dip dye” and “bronde” together in the same sentence is something of an impossible equation.
 By definition, bronde hair color is all about gradual blending and a naturalistic finish.
 But, if you’re already working with dark roots and light ends, ask your colorist to blend the shades as little as possible.

 Ash is in, baby.
 The trendiest girls are wearing their hair matte and cool as can be, which means it’s only natural that we would take bronde there.
 Ask for a bronde that’s more of a matte beige tone, particularly if you have a pale complexion.
+To ensure your ashy bronde stays beautiful, make use of a shampoo like L'Oréal Professionnel’s Serie Expert Silver Shampoo.
+It’s formulated with an anti-yellowing agent to neutralize yellow tones, leaving hair feeling soft and looking shiny.

 For summertime, refresh your mane with a honey-colored take on bronde.
 Instead of white blonde or caramel-like highlights, you’ll be treated to a full head of textured golden delight.